Socialization of animals: Dogs

 It is critical that human interaction takes place frequently and calmly from the time the puppies are born, from simple, gentle handling to the mere presence of humans in the vicinity of the puppies, performing everyday tasks and activities.
-As the puppies grow older, socialization occurs more readily the more frequently they are exposed to other dogs, other people, and other situations.
-Dogs who are well socialized from birth, with both dogs and other species (especially people), are much less likely to be aggressive or to suffer from fear-biting.
+As puppies mature, regular exposure to other dogs, people, and environments facilitates effective socialization.
+Dogs that are well socialized early in life are generally less likely to develop aggression or fear-related behaviours.